John R. Houk

 As you know, we’ve gotten ALAC passed in Tennessee, Arizona and Kansas.
 Getting a resolution of support for ALAC in the GOP platform would be a big shot in the arm!

+You can help make this happen.
 Visit here and look for the idea that says “American Law for American Courts.”
 When you find it, click on the option to “second” the idea.
 You can “second” the proposal by following the prompts to do so either through Facebook or by logging in.

 Let’s get their attention and log hundreds, if not thousands, of “seconds” in support of a resolution backing ALAC!

 Unfortunately, we have been unable to locate a similar online process for citizen input for the Democratic Party platform.
-If you are aware of something the Democratic Party is doing that is similar to the Republican Party, please let us know and we’ll put that out in a national email as well.
+If you are aware of something the Democratic Party is doing that is similar to the Republican Party, please let us know and we’ll put that out in a national email as well. ___________________________

 Let’s Get ALAC on GOP Party Platform